 - Crank up the curb appeal.

-2. Hire a real estate agent proven to sell houses fast.
+1. Hire a real estate agent proven to sell houses fast

 To sell your home fast, you need to work with a top real estate agent with proven experience selling properties quickly.
-Depending on your market, these top real estate agents can sell homes anywhere between 10% to 50% faster than the average agent — that’s a huge difference.
+Depending on your market, these top real estate agents can sell homes anywhere between 10% to 50% faster than the average agent — which is a huge difference.

 - What sets you apart from other agents when it comes to transaction speed?